 Zero Tolerance Policy

-SUSU has zero tolerance for any unacceptable behaviour towards staff or students.
+SUSU has zero tolerance for any harassment, discrimination or abusive behaviour towards staff or students.
+We also have a zero tolerance approach to spiking and will report any perpetrators to the police and the University.
+Anyone caught spiking will be banned from all SUSU venues.
 If you see any form of harassment or unacceptable behaviour taking place at any of our venues, please alert a member of staff.

 SUSU supports drinking safely, and the Drinkaware campaign.
 Make sure you're aware of how much alcohol you're drinking on a night out, drink water between alcoholic drinks to stay hydrated, or try a night of mocktails instead.
 If you do feel your alcohol consumption is affecting you, the Drinkaware website has plenty of advice and support for making positive changes.